nehbehl/Golang-CRM_Backend/README.md

 ## Setup

-Use `go run main.go` to run any of the scripts.
+Use `go run main.go` to run any of the scripts in any IDE like Visual Studio Code.
+You would need Go language downloaded and extension for Go enabled in VS code to get it working.

 If you encounter missing package issues, run `go get`.

+## Dependencies

-Run `go get github.com/google/uuid` for UUID
+Run `go get github.com/google/uuid` for UUID libraries installation

 ## Testing